-Your H&R Block Contract probably says you can’t sue H&R Block in any court except Small Claims Court, thanks to an arbitration clause.
-It can be complicated and time consuming, but suing H&R Block in small claims court usually gets you what you want.
+Your H&R Block contract probably says you can’t sue H&R Block in any court except Small Claims Court, thanks to an arbitration clause.
+It can be complicated and time consuming, but you have another legal option to hold H&R Block accountable.

 Ready to sue H&R Block in small claims court?
 Small claims courts are only for certain types of claims, so your first step is to make sure your claim can be filed.
 There are two things you need to pay attention to:

 If your claim doesn’t fall within the limits of your state’s small claims court, you’ll have to arbitrate your claim instead.

 This letter is a simple thing, stating the basics like who you are, what your issue is with the company, and what you want them to do to fix it.
 The whole letter can be a few sentences – remember that you are just checking a box before you file your actual claim.

 When you’re done writing, you need to mail a hard copy of the letter, preferably as certified mail or some other service that allows you to confirm delivery, to their legal address.
 H&R Block is legally based in Delaware and receives mail at this address :

 CT Corporation System